Email FacebookTwitterMenu burgerClose thin

 Share

 Settling an estate can be a complicated and sometimes time-consuming process.
 It’s the job of the executor to inventory assets, determine what expenses need to be paid and distribute the remainder of the estate to the deceased’s beneficiaries.
-If you’re set to inherit, you may be wondering what estate expenses are paid by the beneficiary.
+If you’re set to inherit property or financial assets, you may wonder which estate expenses you are responsible for as a beneficiary.
 The answer can depend on what assets are passed on to you when a family member or loved one passes away.

-For more help with estate issues, consider working with a financial advisor.
+For more help with estate planning and managing wealth, consider working with a financial advisor.

 What Are the Expenses of an Estate?